 There are several concentrations of routes on walls just off the road and up the sidecanyons including the Sex Wall and Pine Canyon Wall.
 Most of the routes require you to find a break in the Chinle to access the climbs.

 Lower Buckhorn Wash routes extend north from the San Rafael River into the Buckhorn Wash up to a large camping area on the righthand side of the road.
 The campsites are at the base of a narrow wash, and there are several climbs on the buttress immediately past the wash with slings at the 100' mark that provide a good landmark.
 This camping area is around three miles from the bridge over the San Rafael.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lower Buckhorn Wash:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lower Buckhorn Wash:

 Featured Route For Lower Buckhorn Wash